Abinash-Sharma/bigdata/README.md

-# creating a Storm topology that implements a word-count application
+# Creating a Storm topology that implements a word-count application